 Dr. Anderson is a professor of surgery and holds a certificate of added qualifications in surgical critical care.
 His major areas of research interest are pulmonary pathophysiology and the application of computer technology to medicine.
 He has been on the faculty at UC Davis since 1995.

 Dr. Cocanour, a professor of surgery, is the chief of surgical critical care and program director of the surgical critical care fellowship.
 She holds a certificate of added qualifications in surgical critical care.
 Her major areas of interest include nosocomial infections in the ICU, the pathophysiology of shock and resuscitation, nutrition and computerized decision support.
 She joined the faculty in 2006.
 She is currently the president of the Western Trauma Association.

 Joseph M. Galante, M.D.

-Dr. Galante is the Trauma and Acute Care Surgery Division Chief and Trauma Medical Director.
+Dr. Galante is the Trauma, Acute Care Surgery, and Surgical Critical Care Division Chief and Trauma Medical Director.
 He completed his fellowship in surgical critical care at UC Davis in 2008.
 He is the program director of the general surgery residency and vice chair for education.
 His research interests include military trauma surgery, tactical medicine, specifically investigating how military medical technology can be transitioned to civilian practice, trauma resuscitation, and surgical education.